AthDGC: An Open Diachronic Greek Treebank with Indo-European Parallels

 Gothic (Wulfila) Wulfila Project (University of Antwerp) CC-BY-SA

-OCS (Marianus) TITUS (Frankfurt) academic open access
+Old Church Slavonic (Marianus) TITUS (Frankfurt) academic open access

 Classical Armenian TITUS; Digilib Armenian academic open access